||The BEST Juicer, Is there one?

 I find that my personal favorite, for fast, easy and quick

-juice making is the centrifugal ejection juicers.
-The Omega 4000,
+fruit and vegetable (with minimal leafy green vegetables) juice making is the centrifugal ejection juicers.
+The

 extraction from the produce.
 They will juice most fruits (including the skin) and